mcneel/compute.rhino3d/docs/production.md

 1. Start Rhino on your development computer.
 1. From the **Tools** menu, click **Options** then click **Advanced**
 1. Search for `Rhino.LicensingSettings.CloudZooPlainText`
-1. Select the checkbox to enable the plain text setting
+1. Set `CloudZooPlainText` to True.
 1. Search for `Rhino.LicensingSettings.ManualEntitySelection`
-1. Select the `ManualEntitySelection` checkbox to set the value to True.
+1. Set `ManualEntitySelection` to True.
 1. Click OK to close the Options dialog box.
 1. Run the `Logout` command to logout of Rhino.
 1. ⚠️ **Important!** Close all instances of Rhino – changes do not take effect until Rhino is restarted
 1. Start Rhino
-1. Login to your Rhino Account
+1. Login to your Service Account
+1. Select your Core Hour Billing Team, then click Get License
 1. Close Rhino
+1. Create a "Compute Licenses" folder on your desktop
-1. Copy `%appdata%\McNeel\Rhinoceros\6.0\License Manager\Licenses\cloudzoo.json` for use on your compute instance.
+1. Copy `%appdata%\McNeel\Rhinoceros\6.0\License Manager\Licenses\cloudzoo.json` to your Compute Licenses folder.
-1. Copy `%programdata%\McNeel\Rhinoceros\6.0\License Manager\Licenses\{GUID}.lic` for use on your compute instance.
+1. Copy `%programdata%\McNeel\Rhinoceros\6.0\License Manager\Licenses\{GUID}.lic`  to your Compute Licenses folder.
 Note that the GUID that names this file changes with each version of Rhino.
 Rhino 6 and Rhino 7 WIP use 55500d41-3a41-4474-99b3-684032a4f4df.
-1. Copy `%appdata%\McNeel\Rhinoceros\7.0\settings\Settings-Scheme__Default.xml` for use on your compute instance.

 ## 3. Launch Your Virtual Machine